 Your admissions materials should also emphasize the variety of outcomes possible for community college students post-graduation.
 Many community college students transfer to 4-year institutions after completing general education coursework at community college.
 This is a great way for students to save money and ease into the college experience.
 In fact, according to numerous studies, community college students who transfer to university tend to perform just as well as students who started there.
-Advertise graduate success stories from your own community college to share with prospective students as well as specific ways that your institution can help them prepare for transferring to a university.
+Advertise graduate success stories from your own community college to share with prospective students.
+You should also include specific ways that your institution can help them prepare for transferring to a university.

 Other students pursue careers after graduating from community college and receiving a degree in their chosen field.
 Like with transfer students, you should gather success stories from your college’s graduates who have had successful careers where they used the coursework or skills they gained at your institution.
 Try to find alumni for each program that will share their story with prospective students.
 Students want to know about how their specific career interests can be furthered by their time at community college.

 Still, others may attend community college to learn about a specific subject, brush up on knowledge, train vocational skills, or any other multitude of reasons.
 Since the reasons for attending community college may be as diverse as the students attending, make sure your office is open to answering specific student questions over email, the phone, or video chat.
 In your admissions materials, emphasize that community college is open for everyone, no matter their reasons or educational background.
 With smaller class sizes and professors who are focused on teaching instead of research, community college is an excellent choice for anyone hoping to further their education or gain new skills.